-Abo ut your caring role and a Carer's Assessment - іј Т You should be asked by one of the clinical or discharge team f you are willing and able to carry on caring for this person.
-There may be parts of the caring role you are willing to continue, and parts you are not. a p f you are not able to carry on caring, they need to listen to you and adjust the discharge plan while considering both your and the person you care for's concerns and wishes.
-This is in line with the Care Act 2014 (see p25). l Have you been offered a referral to get a Carer's Assessment? f you require this, and have not been offered, please speak to you ACS Hospital Carer Support Advisor, as they can refer you. and n a Carer's Assessment, you talk about the care you provide the impact it has on your life, and you are informed about the port you're entitled to and other services that can help.
-Abo ut the discharge itself p An assessment on the ward should be carried out to see if the person you care for is medically fit to be discharged from hospital, and to understand what support they might need on discharge.
+About your carring role and a carer's Assessment You should be asked by one of the clinical or discharge team if you are willing and able to carry on caring for this person.
+There may be parts of the caring role you are willing to continue, and parts you are not.
+If you are not able to carry on caring, they need to listen to you and adjust the discharge plan while considering both your and the person you care for's concerns and wishes.
+This is in line with the Care Act 2014 (see p25).
+Have you been offered a referral to get a Carer's Assessment?
+If you require this, and have not been offered, please speak to your ACS Hospital Carer Support Advisor, as they can refer you.
+With a Carer's Assessment, you talk about the care you provide and the impact it has on your life, and you are informed about the support you're entitled to and other services that can help.
+About the discharge itself An assessment on the ward should be carried out to see if the person you care for is medically fit to be discharged from hospital, and to understand what support they might need on discharge.
 This may require a home visit from an occupational therapist.
 Do you know who to talk to at the hospital about discharge?
 Have they spoken with you about it?
-Have you attended any discharge meetings? □ F Have you got the contact details of the discharge/social care team?
+Have you attended any discharge meetings?
+Have you got the contact details of the discharge/social care team?